-In specific circumstances (such as where there is a significant event nationally/globally that merits consideration eg a natural disaster in the news), teachers may choose to deviate a little from the topic.
-This is important as it provides opportunities for teachers to explore other aspects of learning within or beyond the curriculum - learning which is more spontaneous in that it meets children's questions, needs and interests in a responsive, more 'organic' way.
+Occasionally, teachers may also adapt teaching by deviating from the topic if it ensures learning is responsive and relevant.
+An example would be responding to significant local, national and world events, such as a natural disaster or a national sporting or cultural event.
+This flexibility is important as it provides opportunities for teachers to explore other aspects of learning within or beyond the curriculum - learning which is more spontaneous in that it meets children's questions, needs and interests in a responsive, more 'organic' way.